framps/raspberryTools/README.md

 4. wlan_check.sh - Check on regular base for WLAN connection and either restart network interface or reboot Raspberry if there is no connection

-5. check_throttled.sh - Check Raspberry throttled bits and display their meaning if throtteling happened since boot or since last script invocation
+5. check_throttled.sh - Check Raspberry throttled bits with `vcgencmd get_throttled` and display their meaning if throtteling happened since boot or since last script invocation

 6. temp_test.sh - Small script which generates 100% CPU load on a Raspberry and monitors the CPU temperature.
 Useful to test the effectiveness of a heat sink and/or fan.